-One thing that's been getting a lot of attention lately is the small or even “tiny” house movement, and justifiably so!
-Contemporary housing trends are all moving towards a less-is-more approach, whether that means clean, minimalist design, or maximizing your use of all existing space.
+One thing that's been getting a lot of attention lately is the small, or even tiny, house movement, and justifiably so!
+Contemporary housing trends are all moving toward a less-is-more approach, whether that means clean, minimalist design, or maximizing your use of all existing space.
 A good architect and builder will be able to design you a comfortable home at any size, and we want you to know that the UBuildIt team can go as big or as small as you want!

 So what are the advantages to a smaller home?
 Plenty!
 Here are a few for you to consider when you're weighing your decision of whether you should fork over tens of thousands of dollars in rent every year or build something you can call your own!

 If you're interested in building a small home, call us at UBuildIt!
 We love projects of any size or scope, and are excited about the possibilities of constructing functional small spaces for individuals or families looking to get back to basics.
 And by using UBuildIt, you'll not only be saving by minimizing your real estate, but also by saving 20 to 25 percent on average by acting as your own building consultant!
 We have a number of green building options and resources that would be perfectly suited to a small home plan, and we hope that you'll give us a call!